thecppzoo/zoo/design/AnyContainer.md

 ### Using polymorphic objects through raw bytes

 Has to do with *strict aliasing*, below.
 In general, an `any` in any of its variants needs to be able to change the type of the member that controls the held object, because the `any` needs to reflect the last type assigned or constructed into it.
-It is essential, then, to understand how the *strict aliasing rule* allows the compiler to make the assumption (and it actually does) that the type of objects in memory never changes (except very few exceptions).
+It is essential, then, to understand how the *strict aliasing rule* allows the compiler to make the assumption (and it actually makes it) that the type of objects in memory never changes (except very few exceptions).
 I wrote this code to illustrate the issue:

 ```c++
 long strict1(int *ip, long *lp) {